 CONSTRUCTION COST for the basic home is currently estimated at $187,000, contracted in Marin County, + fees & utility runs.

 EXPANSION: This unit is perfect for a 2nd unit on your existing property, or the first phase of an expandable home, expanding from a 1 to a 3 bedroom/ 2 bath house.

 cathedral ceilings and balanced natural light

 on-demand water heater

-Alternative Conventional Power: All natural gas heating, no photo-voltaic; currently estimated at $126,000 construction cost, or solar panels can be added to the conventional package at no initial cost but with a monthly lease agreement.
+Alternative Power: Photo-voltaic solar panels can be added as an option, either as a direct purchase or added to the conventional package at no initial cost but with a monthly lease agreement from the utility company.

 Plans for the basic unit are available from us at a minimum charge when we are contracted to provide services for revisions, sitework, site-specific engineering and coordination for submittal to the relevant planning and building depts.
 All project costs including fees, permits & sitework will be estimated by us to provide you with a complete turn-key cost.